Publish student projects (administrators)

 Below is information on how administrators deposit student projects in the Epsilon Archive for student projects.

-1. Register and log in to the Epsilon Archive for student projects
+1. Register and log in to the Epsilon Archive for student projects (administrators only)

 Before you can deposit your publication into the Epsilon Archive for student projects you need to create an account: